TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/LegacyInstallations.rst

 :file:`typo3temp/assets/`
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Directory for temporary files that should be public available
+Directory for temporary files that should be publicly available
 (e.g. generated images).

 .. _legacy-directory-typo3temp-var: